Asking for Permission ESL Games, Activities and Worksheets

 Is it alright if I connect four?

-In this useful asking permission game, students play Connect Four by using common phrases to form questions that ask for permission.
+In this useful asking for permission game, students play Connect Four by using common phrases to form questions that ask for permission.
 To begin, the first player chooses a square.
-The other player then picks up a situation card and reads it out.
-Based on the situation, the first player then uses the phrase from their square to form a relevant question that asks permission.
-For example, for the square Is there any chance... and the situation 'You've been invited to a party, and you'd like to bring a guest', the player could say 'Is there any chance I could bring a guest to the party?'
+The other player then picks up a situation card and reads it aloud.
+The first player then uses the phrase from the square to form a relevant question based on the situation that asks for permission.
+For example, for the square Is there any chance... and the situation 'You have been invited to a party and would like to bring a guest', the player could say 'Is there any chance I could bring a guest to the party?'
 If the other player agrees that the question is correct and appropriate, the player marks the square with an 'X' or an 'O', and the situation card is set aside.
 If not, the player doesn't mark the square, and the situation card is placed at the bottom of the pile.
 It is then the other player's turn to choose a square.
 The first player to get four squares in a row wins the game.
-If nobody manages to do this, the player with the most squares wins.
 Afterwards, pairs play a second game using the remaining situation cards.

 Is it alright if I connect four?
 Preview